TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Select/Properties/ForeignTable.rst

    The item-array will be filled with records from the table defined here.
    The table must have a TCA definition.

+   .. deprecated:: 11.2
+      Usage of the `foreign_table` relation with the table `sys_language` Has been deprecated.
+Use TCA field type called :ref:`language<columns-language>` instead.

 Examples
 ========